 Who doesn't want to earn more conversions from their Google AdWords campaigns?
-According to studies, in 2015, the and it's set to increase again.
+According to studies, in 2015, the spend on PPC campaigns increased by 12%, and it's set to increase again.
 PPC campaigns require a great deal of investment in some cases, but they can also lead to fantastic results if you know how to use them properly.
 That's why most AdWords advertisers focus on seeking out marketing methods that reduce their cost per conversion, while increasing the conversion rate.

 If you want to avoid wasting money and time on an AdWords campaign that hasn't been carefully tailored to your specific needs, then you're going to need to rethink your strategy and ensure that you're taking steps towards securing the factors that will earn you long-term success.
 If you've already started your PPC campaign, but you aren't seeing the results that you hoped for when you signed up for AdWords, try the following three quick, and simple tricks.

 First things first, your quality score is essential for a number of reasons.
 Primarily, it's worth noting that Google rewards advertisers who earn a high quality score with higher ad positions, and lower click costs.
 On top of that, the better your quality score is, the more likely you are to show up in front of your intended audience, and earn their conversions.
 It's a win/win.